 A mitigation zone is designed to reduce potential impacts on marine species from certain training and testing activities.
 The size of a mitigation zone is unique for each activity.
-The Navy visually observes each zone.
+Navy personnel visually observe each zone.
 If a marine mammal or sea turtle is detected within the mitigation zone, the activity will cease until the animal exits the zone.